ppy/osu-wiki/wiki/Replay/en.md

 _A typical local replay_

-Solo local plays regardless of connection status or logged-in account name.
+A local _Solo_ play.
-As long as the difficulty was passed, the replay will be generated internally and can be exported to `Replays` folder.
+As long as the difficulty was passed, a replay will be generated internally and can be exported to `Replays` folder.

 At the backend, one pair of files will be created in the hidden folder, `Data\r`: `.osr` (_osu replay_; the replay file), and `.osg` (accuracy and combo in real-time; used for spectators' replay only) with same encrypted filename.
 It is highly suggested to **not rename the encrypted filename**, and make use of the export `F2` key instead.

 Deleting the `.osg` file has no effect (it is a leftover file for spectator's replay; can be safely removed).
 Deleting the `.osr` file will make the replay _lost forever_ (since the replay data is missing and nothing to export).
-Alternatively, deleting the `scores.db` (contains local leaderboard scores and pointers to encrypted replays) _will make all (not exported) replays and local leaderboard scores lost forever_.
+Alternatively, deleting the `scores.db` (which contains local leaderboard scores and pointers to encrypted replays) _will make all (not exported) replays and local leaderboard scores lost forever_.

 To set a name when not logged-in (_Guest_ account), scroll down the result screen to access the _online results screen_ directly after passing the difficulty and type in the name under _Guest player name_.
 In this screen, an alternative to using the export `F2` key is to enable the `Save replay to Replays folder` button located at the upper-right.